Top Gun Film Review: Can The Fascination Be Explained

 ‘It is this testosterone-driven visceral experience that has proven such a hit with the audience.

-Top Gun has become a cultural icon for the 1980s.
-Since the film’s release, the US Navy has seen huge interest in people wishing to become fighter pilots.
-It is also seen by many as being pro-war.
 One of the reasons why Bryan Adams did not want one of his songs for the film was because he felt it glorified war.
 He was probably right on that count.
 The film certainly does make flying a high speed jet, with the twin aims of avoiding your own death and trying to kill your enemy, highly attractive.
 It is this testosterone-driven visceral experience that has proven such a hit with the audience.
 In the world of heroes, there is no room for shades of grey.

-One of the key reasons why the film remains so popular can be partly put down to nostalgia.
-For a lot of people reaching adulthood in the 1980s, Top Gun probably coincides with some of the most significant moments in their lives.
 Harold Faltermeyer’s synth-lead soundtrack encapsulates the sound of 80s music and therefore it is highly natural to want to recapture and relive those precious moments of your formative years.
 What a better way to do this than to watch one of the films that typifies a generation.

 However, nostalgia alone does not fully explain why so many people like Top Gun.
 So therefore, there must be other reasons.
 Of course the main reason rests with the nature of the film.
 Top Gun is conceived out of male fantasy.
 Everyday normal reality is superseded by the dreamworld of the adolescent, a world in which male desires can be fulfilled.